stric9r/Line6-FBV3-Clone/README.md

 The FBV3 is simulated using a Raspberry Pi.
 It's current state only allows for authentication, changing presets, and simple ON/OFF commands for effects.
 This is still very much a work in progress, mainly need to decipher feedback to get ON/OFF status.
+Regardless, without the feedback, I consider this project done.
+It is to my liking in regards of use.
+Ready to move on to something else.

 ## Problems
 The USB interface is slow, even with debouncing at 100ms and the USB timeout at 100ms.
 All this was deciphered from the sister application Spider V Remote.